 Please let us know here along with any other suggestions you might have.
 Thanks...
 Jr & Vy.

-**All river conditions/predictions below are based on the current Hebo Area Forecast/Conditions for Tuesday, Jan 6, 7:19 am.
+All river conditions/predictions below are based on the current Hebo area forecast/conditions for Monday, March 2, at 6:26 am.

 ...making it harder for the salmon and steelhead to locate it?
 We'll dig into this more later.
-Here's another... how much does your lure vibration effect your fishing success?
+Here's another... how much does your lure vibration affect your fishing success?

 Is there something you'd like to add?